stridecolossus/JOVE/docs/blog/part-4-models/depth-buffer.md

 }
 ```

-Then the VBO and index buffer objects are created for the model:
+Then the VBO and index buffer objects are created for the mesh:

 ```java
 @Bean